abdm64/DAPP-JS/README.md

 ```
 docker build -t my-app-name:v1 .
 ```
+you need to  push  the image to [Docker hub](https://hub.docker.com) or   your own registry .
 ###  Run Docker image

 - Run  your Docker image  for the application by the command line